MikeGale/Goggles01/README.md

 ## Instructions within the file, patterns and sites

+The file identifies what is targeted, then what is to done to it.
+The targeting is achieved as follows:

-The simplest instruction is a plain-text pattern which can be found in URLs.
+The simplest targeting instruction is a plain-text pattern which can be select some URLs.
 The following would match any search result whose URL contains the pattern as-is:

     /this/is/a/pattern

-It is also possible to use some limited "globbing" capabilities such as the '\*' character which will match zero, one or more characters (note: the number of wildcards allowed in a given instruction is limited):
+It is also possible to use some limited "globbing" capabilities such as the '\*' character which will match zero, one or more characters (note: the number of wildcards allowed in a given instruction is limited to 2 each at present):

     /this/is/\*/pattern